 The national plan to raise R&D funding

-For context, in 2021 the overall GDP share of R&D expenditure in Finland was 3.0 per cent (7.5 billion euros).
-Out of this, the share of the public R&D expenditure (Government and Higher Education sectors) was roughly a third (31%) at 0.9 per cent of GDP / 2,338 billion euros.
-Total R&D expenditure increased by 8.1% from the previous year.
-The increase was based on enterprises, whose R&D expenditure went up by 11 per cent.
+For context, in 2022 the overall GDP share of R&D expenditure was 3.0 per cent (EUR 7.9 billion).
+Out of this, the share of the public R&D expenditure (Government and Higher Education sectors) was roughly a third (32%) at 0.95 per cent of GDP / EUR 2,539 billion.

 4% of GDP target enshrined in law